Featured Article from Software Licensing

 Over the years, companies have had to bear with the loss and pain of purchasing software under inflexible licensing models that left them stranded with expensive annual maintenance fees.
 However, they have not been suffering in silence since there have been active crusades pushing for the introduction of newer models that are either subscription-based or usage-based.

 The dissatisfaction from these rigid enterprise-software purchase contracts is however at its twilight hours since vendors are beginning to take heed of their customers’ demands.
 According to a survey carried out by Flexera Software, a firm interested in increasing application usage and value derived from vendor’s software, the discontentment customers got from their proprietary software price to value ratio has been on the rise.

 Under most circumstances, these dissatisfactions stem from the lack of clearly defined guidelines to matching software usage with licensing.
 Flexera’s research unearthed the fact that IT managers really do not care whether they overpay or underpay for any specific software but are rather vexed by the fact that software vendors do not have to justify the price they quote for their solutions.

-The other huge thorn in the flesh arises from the licensing completion old licensing models get from the new licensing plans that SaaS and cloud-based firms give to their customers.
+The other huge thorn in the flesh arises from the licensing completion old licensing models get from the new licensing plans that SaaS (News - Alert) and cloud-based firms give to their customers.
 Once businesses taste the flexibility of modern software licensing models, there is no way they are going to insist on the rigid old system.